tunstek/poetry/the-day-i-always-knew-would-come.md

 ```

 ### About
 The second poem I ever wrote and I truly hope it will be the darkest poem I ever write.
 The timing here is important as I attempt to build, not so much suspense, but an uneasiness as you read.
 My aim was for the ticking to become unbearably monotonous for the reader also.
+Please note that I intended using ';' as a pause of length somewhere between a ',' and a '.'.
+However, often when I read it, the pause equates to about a second.

 Perhaps the ticking of clocks is a little cliché but I feel (perhaps wrongly) that it establishes what I wanted to achieve.